alongubkin/filebox/README.md

 Before designing Filebox's network protocol, I chose to take a look at some other protocols that are used for providing shared access to files over the network.

-The most prominent one was [Server Message Block (SMB)](https://wiki.wireshark.org/SMB2), which is used when you access a network path in Windows such as: `\\MomPC\Share`.
+The most prominent one was [Server Message Block (SMB)](https://wiki.wireshark.org/SMB2), which a TCP-based protocol that is used when you access a network path in Windows such as: `\\MomPC\Share`.
 An important feature of SMB is that it allows to send multiple requests before getting any response.
 Matching responses to requests is done by giving each command a sequence number, or ID.

 This feature is important for performance because FUSE allows to execute multiple operations in parallel on the virtual directory.